LucasDelfino92/morrowindsharp/setup.md

 > ℹ️ If you get a pop-up called **Show tutorial?**, choose **No**.

-> ⚠️ From this point on, *always* use Mod Organizer 2 to run the game and to launch any tools you use.
-Mod Organizer 2 uses a Virtual Files folder, which is kept separate from your Morrowind installation.
-Failing to run the game through Mod Organizer 2 will mean the game won't register any of the installed mods.

 ### Adjusting mod and load order

 Your installed mods are listed on the pane to the left.
 This is the order in which Morrowind loads their assets, with mods closer to the bottom overwriting the assets of mods closer to the top (if conflicting assets are present).
 We will refer to it as our **mod order**.